OctopusDeploy/blog/blog/2021-01/devops-automation-repo-design/index.md

 ## When is it Time to Refactor?

 Friction is the best way to identify constraints.
-Over time your centralized repository’s codebase will start to get heavy.
+Over time your centralized repository’s codebase will start to get burdensome.
 And you’ll want to automate the execution of tasks and stop running everything by hand.
 That’s when a centralized repository starts to make things complicated.

 Over time the codebase starts to get heavy.
-But, it’s not the codebase that’s the problem, it’s the workflows.
-The biggest disadvantage of a centralized repository is the number of workflows it contains.
-Let’s be honest, there is a lot of toil to be automated.
-And not all of them run at the same time.
+It’s not the codebase that’s the problem, it’s the workflows.
+The most significant disadvantage of a centralized repository is the number of workflows it contains.
+There is a lot of [toil](https://cloud.google.com/blog/products/management-tools/identifying-and-tracking-toil-using-sre-principles) to automate, and not all of them run at the same time.

-For example, say you have a script that is used to generate an audit report, a PowerShell module that is used to complete a failover and Terraform code that’s used to build the infrastructure all in a single repo.
+For example, say you have a script used to generate an audit report, a PowerShell module that is used to complete a failover and Terraform code used to build the infrastructure all in a single repo.
 It’s not the single repo that’s the bottleneck, but the workflows.
-Each of these three different code bases will need changes made to them at different times.
+Each of these three different code bases will change and evolve at different times.

 It’s at that point that the latest version of the entire code base becomes problematic.
 If a change to the audit script snuck in some Terraform changes bad things could happen.
 As a result, development slows.
 And that is exactly when you need to reevaluate your repository design.

+In short, there are two indicators that it’s time to redesign:
+* Development has slowed.
-In short, there are two indicators that it’s time to redesign: development has slowed and or risk increases by removing the manual execution of the code.
-One solution is to create a repository for everything, while that’s an easy solution, it’s not the best solution.
+* Risk increases by removing the manual execution of the code.

+One solution is to create a repository for every individual workflow and while that’s an easy solution, it’s not the best solution.

 ## Follow the Change